Schandmaul: History

 The eighth studio album Unendlich (lit. infinite) was released on 24 January 2014 by Universal Records.
 Unendlich peaked at position 2 in the German charts, making it the most successful Schandmaul album yet.
 It was nominated for the 2014 ECHO award.
 Unendlich was certified gold status in Germany for 100,000 sold copies.

 The album LeuchtFeuer (lit. light beacons or navigational light) was released on 16 September 2016.
 It entered the German album charts a week later and was immediately listed at position No. 1.
 It is Schandmaul's first album to reach the top position in the charts.
 The band was accompanied by Tarja Turunen on the track Zu zweit allein.

-On the 2nd September 2020 they signed a record deal with Napalm Records.
+On 2 September 2020 they signed a record deal with Napalm Records.